Top 10 Liminal Spaces of Downtown Lincoln

 The consistent patterns of the green railing and the brick walls feel untouched by humanity.
 Everything inside feels like a repeating pattern that could be a location in a video game.
 The Cornhusker Hotel provides an industrial color scheme that allows the architecture of the building to stand out.

-Tall brick pillar-like walls contrast with the blue-green stair railing inside the Cornhusker Hotel.
+Tall brick pillar-like walls contrast the blue-green stair railing inside the Cornhusker Hotel.

 An empty area that feels like something could be hiding in one of the many alcoves.

-A winding hallway inside the Cornhusker Hotel leading to the skywalk.
+A winding hallway inside the Cornhusker Hotel leads to the skywalk.
 There are two locked doors on the side of the hallway, the only way to go is forward.

 3. Skywalks of Downtown Lincoln